What Are A2A Payments (Account-to-Account) in Banking?

 There are two types of A2A payments.

 The discussion on A2A payments has increased because it’s possible that A2A payments could replace card payments as the chosen mode of payment for both customers and companies in the future, thanks to a shift in consumer behavior following the COVID-19 pandemic and developments in novel and current payment rails.
-Companies like Visa and Mastercard know their days are numbered.
+Card networks like Visa and Mastercard are losing market share in India as UPI becomes the default method for everyday digital payments.

 The different benefits of A2A payments make it a preferred development in payment trends.
 Businesses and Individuals alike can benefit in the following ways: